top of page

 Costs

 Participants will receive the training at no charge.
-Lodging and meals during the program will be covered.
-Ground travel expenses will be reimbursed.
+The organizers will cover participants' accommodation and meals and reimburse their travel expenses.

 Program